cross-rs/cross/README.md

 - If only `tag` is omitted, then Docker will use the `latest` tag.

+You may also pass `--docker-image=my/image:tag` specify a Docker image on a per-command basis.

 It's recommended to base your custom image on the default Docker image that cross uses: `rustembedded/cross:{{TARGET}}-{{VERSION}}` (where `{{VERSION}}` is cross's version).
 This way you won't have to figure out how to install a cross C toolchain in your